Combining Periodic and Sliding Windows

 moving-average setting, which controls how the aggregate for the most recent period is calculated.
 If

-ChartLab is a data visualization service which uses ATSD for data monitoring and storage tasks which is tracking CPU utilization right now.
+ChartLab is a data visualization service which relies on ATSD for data monitoring and storage tasks and tracking CPU utilization right now.